Facebook to shut down face-recognition system, delete data

 “Facial recognition can be particularly valuable when the technology operates privately on a person’s own devices," he wrote.
 “This method of on-device facial recognition, requiring no communication of face data with an external server, is most commonly deployed today in the systems used to unlock smartphones."

+Apple uses this kind of technology to power its Face ID system for unlocking iPhones.

-Researchers and privacy activists have spent years raising questions about the technology, citing studies that found it worked unevenly across boundaries of race, gender or age.
+Researchers and privacy activists have spent years raising questions about the tech industry's use of face-scanning software, citing studies that found it worked unevenly across boundaries of race, gender or age.
 One concern has been that the technology can incorrectly identify people with darker skin.

 “This is a tremendously significant recognition that this technology is inherently dangerous,” he said.